 August Mountain Trail

-The 1-mile single track August Mountain Trail starts from Shellburg Road.
-You can cross the bridge over Shellburg Creek at Lower Shellburg Falls, and walk 0.2 miles until the road begins to head uphill and to the left.
-On the left you will see sign for August Mountain Trail.
+The 1-mile single-track August Mountain Trail starts from Shellburg Road.
+You can cross the bridge over Shellburg Creek at Lower Shellburg Falls and walk 0.2 miles until the road begins to head uphill and to the left.
+On the left, you will see the sign for August Mountain Trail.

-Also, after crossing Shellburg Bridge you can go left up the stairs.
+Also, after crossing the Shellburg Bridge you can go left up the stairs.
 Watch the signboard on the right.
-Tie-In Trail links to August Mountain Trail.
+Tie-In Trail links to the August Mountain Trail.

-This intermediate difficulties multi-use trail climbed to junction with 0.7-mile Vine Maple Loop Trail (hiking only) which leads to Upper Shellburg Falls Trailhead and links to Shellburg Creek Trails.
+This intermediate difficulty multi-use trail climbs to the junction with 0.7-mile Vine Maple Loop Trail (hiking only) which leads to Upper Shellburg Falls Trailhead and links to Shellburg Creek Trails.

 Shellburg Creek Trail

-This trail links August Mountain Trail and Lost Lake Trail.
-The multi-use Lost Lake Trail is considered as difficult and leads to Silver Falls State Park.
+This trail links the August Mountain Trail and the Lost Lake Trail.
+The multi-use Lost Lake Trail is considered difficult and leads to Silver Falls State Park.

 Shellburg Falls | General Description